Churnet Valley Railway: Stations

-Passengers may join the railway at only three stations: Cheddleton, Consall and Kingsley and Froghall.
-Cheddleton is the operational headquarters and site of the motive power depot, engine shed and the carriage and wagon restoration workshops.
-The original Victorian station building houses the North Staffordshire Railway museum.
-There is also a refreshment room and booking office.
+Passengers may join the railway at three stations: Cheddleton, Consall and Kingsley and Froghall.
+Cheddleton is the site of the motive power depot, engine shed and the carriage and wagon restoration workshops.
+The original Victorian station building houses the North Staffordshire Railway museum archive and an original booking office and waiting room.
 Consall is a small rural station with Victorian buildings and waiting room.
 There is also a passing loop.
-Kingsley and Froghall station is newly built in the style of the old North Staffordshire Railway.
-There is a run-round loop of track and a watering column.
+There is a run-round loop of track and a water column.
+Kingsley and Froghall is the main operational headquarters of the railway and where most passengers start their journey, there is a refreshment room and other public facilities on site, as well as a run-round loop and water column.

-The CVR's station at Leek Brook is in passenger use, but there is no access to the platform other than the railway.
+The CVR's stations at Leek Brook and Leek are in passenger use, but there is no access to the platforms at these stations other than the railway, Leek station currently consists of a temporary platform to facilitate occasional public visits, while Leek Brook has limited public facilities for use on selected event days.

-Given the various nearby former railway tracks, the CVR has various plans for expansion.
-Extension north to Leek is the current priority, where a platform has been granted outline planning permission.
-And works are ongoing to relay track to a site half a mile from the historic site of leek station.
-The former quarry at Oakamoor is planned to be converted into a holiday, for which the CVR hopes to re-open its line to connect with at the former sand sidings where a new platform will be built.
-South of the sidings is another bridge crossing over the River Churnet and the "Oakamoor Tunnel" and Oakamoor railway station, which might be rehabilitated if a southern extension of the line is built to Alton Towers (which has the potential to service the nearby theme park), despite the former station buildings being a Landmark Trust-owned holiday property.
+Regular passenger trains terminate at ipstones loop, just short of ipstones station (closed to passengers in 1935) and ipstones summit which at 1000 ft above sea level. was the high point of the entire North Staffordshire railway system.